 Dynamic EMT Resume Examples to Use

-What is an EMT Resume?
+What goes into an EMT resume?

 According to the California Employment Development Department, there are three levels of EMT: EMT-Basic (or EMT-I), EMT-Advanced (or EMT-II), and EMT-Paramedic (or EMT-III).
 The higher the level of EMT, the more emergency medical services the EMT can provide.
 Just as an EMT would evaluate a patient’s symptoms and vitals to determine a treatment, the same holds true for building a resume.
 Consider it this way.

 On a resume, you are evaluating your skills and experience and presenting a detailed report.
 Instead of vital signs and symptoms, you are selecting your best attributes to feature in your EMT resume design.
-The EMT resume should focus on safety certifications, licenses and patient care experience.
+Your EMT resume should focus on safety certifications, licenses and patient care experience.
 Each state will require an aspiring EMT to obtain these licenses before they are allowed to work.

 • Header